 An enormous stone monument and a wrought iron fence mark the first family burial site at Wormsloe.

 Noble Jones was buried at Wormsloe in 1775, alongside his wife Sarah, and later their youngest son Inigo.
 In 1875, George Wymberley Jones DeRenne, a descendent of Noble and Sarah Jones, moved Noble’s remains.
 DeRenne sent the remains to another cemetery.
 Subsequently, he placed a monument on the site “to save from oblivion the graves of his kindred.”

-Wormsloe also features a Colonial Life Area, representing some of the typical outbuildings on the property and information about the gardens and crops grown at Wormsloe in the 18th century.
+Wormsloe also features a Colonial Life Area.
+It represents some of the typical outbuildings on the property.
+It also offers information about the gardens and crops grown at Wormsloe in the 18th century.
 A three-mile, dog-friendly nature loop is ideal for hiking and provides spectacular water views.

 Located on Skidaway Road on the Isle of Hope in Savannah, Wormsloe is open Monday-Friday 8 a.m.-8 p.m., and Saturday-Sunday 9 a.m.-5 p.m. and located at 7601 Skidaway Rd.
-The cost is $10 for adults, $9 for seniors, $4.50 for youth 6-17 years and $2 for children under 6 years.
 For more information, visit gastateparks.org/Wormsloe.

 By Allison Hersh